dgroomes/java-columnar-query-engine/README.md

   I want to use the latest version of Java (currently 20), but the latest version of Gradle (8.1) only supports up to Java 19 when running Gradle itself but can support Java 20 for "forked work" like compilation, testing and running the program.
 See the [Gradle Compatibility Matrix](https://docs.gradle.org/current/userguide/compatibility.html#java).

+## Finished Wish List Items

+* [x] DONE Replace Arrow usage with straight array usage.
+(Remember, I copied this project over from a subproject in my `arrow-playground` repo).
+I think I'll create loading code (file I/O, JSON parsing) and keep it decoupled from the generic columnar code (it's own JPMS module) and then create a bridge module that describes the geograhies data using the APIs of the columnar/engine module.
+  * DONE (it's just a package not a JPMS module) Create the loader module. (glue code)
+  * DONE Create Gradle subprojects (and JPMS modularized).
+I'm kind of dragging my feet by doing this but I like this style.
+  * DONE (extremely rough but working) Create the query engine module. (generic/API/high-value code)
+  *   DONE Start associations
+  *   DONE two-way associations
+  *   DONE Query over associations (I have a test case but the code is going to take a lot of work)
+  * DONE Load the geography data into the appropriate in-memory format.
+* [x] DONE Model the data in Apache Arrow's table abstractions.
+Use `Table` even knowing it is experimental.
+* [x] DONE Drop the 'single field' object graph type.
+I just want to model a "table" or maybe "collection" to use Mongo's term
+* [x] DONE Use the word 'Table' instead of 'ObjectGraph' and lift out the many types from `ObjectGraph` into top-level classes because it is distracting being so tightly coupled/related (especially with the static creator methods). which is good because it disambiguates it from SQL.
+* [x] DONE (answer: yes) Can we make the query execution signature return a table?
+* [x] DONE Separate the query API from the query engine.
+Use different Gradle modules.
+* [x] DONE Use less AssertJ (although I love it) and rely on pattern matching and plain Java a bit more in the tests.